oswaldo171/google-forms-auto-fill/README.md

 # Google forms auto fill
 ## Description
 I have this online course where we have to fill a Google form for attendance records every day, and it has been really annoying to input the same data over and over.
-I’ve made a script that automatically fills in the Google form for me.
+I’ve made a script that automatically fills in the Google form for me and send it.

 ## Dependencies
 - Puppeteer 8.0.0